-Violation of the Equal Protection Component of the Fifth Amendment (First and Fifth Amendments, APA, and Bivens) (Against Defendants Treasury Department, Auto Task Force, and Bloom, Geithner, Rattner, DOES 1-50 and New GM)
+Violation of the Equal Protection Component of the Fifth Amendment (First and Fifth Amendments, APA, and Bivens) (Against Defendants Treasury Department, Auto Task Force, and Bloom, Geithner, Rattner and DOES 1-50)

-- 57. Plaintiffs incorporate by reference the allegations in the paragraphs above as though fully set forth here. - 58.
-Plaintiffs allege that Defendant New GM's decision to top-up the pension benefits of union-affiliated Delphi retirees was made at the direction of Defendants Treasury, Auto Task Force, Bloom, Geithner, Rattner and DOES 1-50.
+57. Plaintiffs incorporate by reference the allegations in the paragraphs above as though fully set forth here.

+58. The decision to top-up the pension benefits of only certain union-affiliated Delphi retirees was made at the direction of Defendants Treasury Department, Auto Task Force, Bloom, Geithner, Rattner and DOES 1-50.

-- 59. GM's decision to provide to Delphi retirees pension top-ups has benefited unionaffiliated retirees.
-Plaintiffs allege that the decision was made on the basis of union affiliation -and indeed on the basis of affiliation with a particular union or particular unions -- and not on the basis of any relevant extenuating circumstances.
-As described in this First Amended Complaint, the government's decision to terminate Plaintiffs' pension benefits but to maintain intact those of union-affiliated retirees or retirees affiliated with certain unions was not rationally related to any legitimate public purpose. - 60.
-The decision to discriminate against similarly situated retirees based directly on associational status violates the Equal Protection component of the Fifth Amendment to the U.S. Constitution and the First Amendment's associational and speech guarantees, particularly in light of the lack of relevant extenuating circumstances to support the decision.
+59. The decision to provide to Delphi retirees pension top-ups has benefited only certain union-affiliated retirees.
+Plaintiffs allege that the decision was made for political reasons -- on the basis of affiliation with a particular union or unions -- and not on the basis of any relevant extenuating circumstances.
+As described in this Second Amended Complaint, the government's decision to terminate Plaintiffs' pension benefits but to maintain intact those of union-affiliated retirees or retirees affiliated with certain unions was not rationally related to any legitimate public purpose.

+60. The decision to discriminate against similarly situated retirees based directly on associational status violates the Equal Protection component of the Fifth Amendment to the U.S. Constitution and the First Amendment's associational and speech guarantees, particularly in light of the lack of relevant extenuating circumstances to support the decision.
 The termination of these vested benefits is a permanent and severe economic penalty based entirely on the Plaintiffs' decision not to affiliate with a union.
-This decision has directly and substantially interfered with Plaintiffs' associational rights, in that, as a direct consequence of their decision not to associate with a union, Plaintiffs have been forced to forfeit a significant portion of their pension benefits.
-Through New GM's top-ups, the government has injected undue favoritism into private labor relationships, and in doing so it has unconstitutionally burdened Plaintiffs' right to choose freely how and with whom to associate. - 61.
-Plaintiffs seek specific relief against Defendants Treasury Department and Auto Task Force, as well as against Defendants Bloom, Geithner, Rattner and DOES 1-50 in their official capacities, such that the Court should direct them to afford the salaried retirees the same benefits afforded to the union-affiliated retirees either by:
+This decision has directly and substantially interfered with Plaintiffs' associational rights, in that, as a direct consequence of their decision not to associate with particular unions, Plaintiffs have been forced to forfeit a significant portion of their pension benefits.
+Through these top-ups, the government has injected undue favoritism into private labor relationships, and in doing so it has unconstitutionally burdened Plaintiffs' right to choose freely how and with whom to associate.

+61. Plaintiffs seek specific relief against Defendants Treasury Department and Auto Task Force, as well as against Defendants Bloom, Geithner, Rattner and DOES 1-50 in their official capacities (all such Defendants are hereinafter collectively referred to as the "Treasury Defendants"), such that the Court should: